rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 If one assumes the general case (i.e. `r` corresponds with the index-order of `n`), then `r` can be omitted.
-However, as discussed above, the sequence of child references `d` can then only be used to define a path graph, ...
+However, as discussed above, the sequence of child references `d` can then only be used to define a path graph, or a forest of paths.

 ```
 s := (a,b)   =>   n := (a,b,c,d)
 t := (c,d)        d := (2,x,4,x)
 ```

-... or a forest of paths.
-Because of that, this encoding scheme could still be used to encode the child order of a document tree.
+Because of that, this encoding scheme could still be used to explicitly encode the child order of a document tree.
 After all, the sequences of child nodes of a parent are disjoint.

 Note that this encoding scheme could not be used to encode the rooted paths of a tree since these paths are coupled with each other via some non-empty prefix.